 We began this paper with a discussion of operating contexts for DSA, which we summarized in Table 2.
 Let us now return to this and consider what the impact of operating context is on the factors that influence the choice of approaches for learning context.
-Table 5 summarizes the results of our analysis.
-One of the assumptions in this analysis is that the on-board sensor systems are build for environments that are both temporally and spatially stochastic.
+Table 5 summarizes the results of our analysis, and it contains the two leading DSA methods for each situation.
+There are some assumptions considered throughout this analysis, such as the assumptions where the on-board sensor systems are built for environments that are both temporally and spatially stochastic.

 To illustrate the approach we take in our analysis, we describe the temporally and spatially static operating environments in some detail.
 Space does not permit a full exposition of our analysis for each of these operating environments.
 In static/static environments, sensing is not necessary in most cases, except to the extent that MAC must be executed to allow fair use of spectrum holes.
-If this is the case, then the cost of the database need only be lower than $N_S(C_S - C_L)$ ; since $C_L$ is the cost of adding a GPS receiver, it is likely to be substantially lower than the cost of the systems needed to sense spectrum.
+If this is the case, then the cost of the database need only be lower than $N_S(C_S - C_L)$; since C_L is the cost of adding a GPS receiver, it is likely to be substantially lower than the cost of the systems needed to sense spectrum.
 When this is multiplied by a large number of (potential) secondary users, the database approach looks attractive both from a cost as well as from an efficiency perspective (especially if the conservative "harmful interference" standards are relaxed [12] [28]).